PLACES OF INTEREST

 The Annual NOLA East Festival is an opportunity to share fun, entertainment, good food, dancing, and various activities with the community in Joe W. Brown Park.

-The Back to Nature Heart Walk starting at the Louisiana Audubon Nature Center and ending at the New Orleans East Hospital offers healthy activities.
+The “Back to Nature” Heart Walks start at the Louisiana Audubon Nature Center and end at the New Orleans East Hospital.

-The members and volunteers of New Orleans East Matters gather for community work.
+Members and volunteers of New Orleans East Matters gather for community work.

 Kissel Entertainment brought the Big Easy Fair with a free circus to Read Blvd. in New Orleans East, and it was BIG FUN in the BIG EASY!